loda-lang/loda-programs/programs/oeis/list2.md

 * [A207106](http://oeis.org/A207106) ([L13 program](A207106.asm)): Number of n X 3 0..1 arrays avoiding 0 0 0 and 0 1 1 horizontally and 0 0 1 and 1 1 0 vertically.
 * [A207361](http://oeis.org/A207361) ([L08 program](A207361.asm)): Displacement under constant discrete unit surge.
 * [A207836](http://oeis.org/A207836) ([L09 program](A207836.asm)): a(n) = n*A052530(n)/2.
+* [A208309](http://oeis.org/A208309) ([L10 program](A208309.asm)): Number of n X 3 0..1 arrays with new values 0..1 introduced in row major order and no element equal to more than one of its immediate leftward or upward neighbors.
 * [A208598](http://oeis.org/A208598) ([L12 program](A208598.asm)): Number of 4-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero.
 * [A208638](http://oeis.org/A208638) ([L08 program](A208638.asm)): Number of 3 X n 0..1 arrays with new values 0..1 introduced in row major order and no element equal to more than one of its immediate leftward or upward or right-upward antidiagonal neighbors.
 * [A208658](http://oeis.org/A208658) ([L08 program](A208658.asm)): Row sums of A208657.